mrmxf/gh-opentsg-tsig-demos/blogs/blog-1-simple.md

 The plan was then to iterate the tiles along the circumference, one tile angle at a time.
 We could then generate the corresponding four corner vertexes of the tile and the corresponding UV map.
 The vertexes corners corresponded to min radius + increment, z + tileHeight.
 The radius is constant throughout.
-These cylindrical coordinates were then converted to cartesian ones.
+These cylindrical coordinates were then converted to cartesian ones with following formulas.

 !["Cylindrical to cartesian conversion (copyright wikipedia)"](./cylinder2cart.svg)